aragonbit/ansible/README.md

-# 🧰 Ansible Playbooks for User Management & Server Automation
+# Ansible Playbooks for User Management & Server Automation

 This repository contains ready-to-use Ansible playbooks for managing Linux servers in a structured environment.
 It was created for semi-automated user provisioning, key rotation, and deprovisioning in a secure and reproducible way.

 ---

-## 📦 What's Inside?
+## What's Inside?

 This repository provides:

 - ✅ **User onboarding** with SSH key & sudo rights
 - 🔐 **SSH key rotation** for secure access maintenance
 - ❌ **Offboarding** of users incl. access revocation
-- 📂 YAML inventories for different network zones (DMZ, MGMT, INTRA)
 - 🧩 Integration-ready for [Ansible Semaphore](https://github.com/ansible-semaphore/semaphore)

 ---